xswzaqnjimko/lingo-text-of-own/README.md

 3. **Build Your Vocabulary**:
    - Add unknown words/phrases to your notebook
    - System automatically tracks context and metadata
-   - Use AI features to analyze word relationships

 4. **Review and Manage**:
    - Navigate to Vocabulary Notebook to see all saved words
    - Use "Seems familiar" / "Don't know well" buttons to track learning
    - View detailed encounter history for each word
    - Add personal notes and set parent-child relationships
-   - Get AI-powered recommendations for related words to review

 5. **Track Progress**:
    - Check Hall of Fame for mastered vocabulary
    - Use management tools to organize your notebook
-   - View learning statistics and patterns
+   - (To be added:) View learning statistics and patterns

 ---